Planning is essential for consistent outcomes

 CURRENT RESEARCH AND AUDIT

-I have 40 patients who have bilateral THR's, one CoC and the other MoM articulations.
-There is no difference clinically, but hte bone at the neck resection seems to grow back up the neck slightly in the CoC cases, which may indicate less toxicity.
+I have 40 patients who have bilateral THR's, one CoC and the other MoM (Metasul) articulations.
+There is no difference clinically, but the bone at the neck resection seems to grow back up the neck slightly in the CoC cases, which may indicate a more bone friendly environment.

-I have no cases of my own of Pseudotumour in MoM.
+I have no cases of my own of Pseudotumour in MoM, even with the Biomet system previously available of which I did about 10 cases.
 We have resected a pseudotumour in a ceramic on polyethylene done 6 years ago.
 This was due to a loose ceramic head on a cobalt chrome AML stem.
 Paprosky et al have published on metal ions released from tapers and this may be the primary site of release.
+Chromium slats released from corrosion are more toxic and of higher valency than those from mechanical fretting.

-Currently I am the only surgeon using Polyimide in THR and following these patients very closely.
-The results are looking excellent.
+Currently I am the only surgeon in New Zealand using Polyimide in THR and following these patients very closely.
+The results are looking excellent with patients playing squash, skiing, mountain running and biking!
+The material is being given a very good "workout"!

-I have no cases of my own of Pseudotumour in MoM.
+I have no cases of my own of Pseudotumour in MoM, even with the Biomet system previously available of which I did about 10 cases.
 We have resected a pseudotumour in a ceramic on polyethylene done 6 years ago.
 This was due to a loose ceramic head on a cobalt chrome AML stem.
 Paprosky et al have published on metal ions released from tapers and this may be the primary site of release.
+Chromium slats released from corrosion are more toxic and of higher valency than those from mechanical fretting.

-Currently I am the only surgeon using Polyimide in THR and following these patients very closely.
-The results are looking excellent.
+Currently I am the only surgeon in New Zealand using Polyimide in THR and following these patients very closely.
+The results are looking excellent with patients playing squash, skiing, mountain running and biking!
+The material is being given a very good "workout"!